coverclock/com-diag-scattergun/README.md

 It has a simple script (admittedly experimental) to use a ubld.it TrueRNG USB entropy generator (which is about the size and shape of a thumb drive) to fill the system entropy pool on a Mac OS X system.

+OTHER STUFF

+    ./Scattergun/src/bytes.c
+    ./Scattergun/src/cmrand48.c
+    ./Scattergun/src/crandom.c

+It includes some programs that emit constant bytes, random numbers generated using the C library's mrand48(3) function, or with the random(3) function.
+It is interesting to compare the results of the hardware entropy generators with those of these two pseudo-random number generators.